banhpete/Notes-on-Back-End-Topics/README.md

 ## ExpressJS
 ### What is ExpressJS and why do we use it?
-ExpressJS is a node module, which serves a web framework whiich helps us use Node.Js to set up a web server and program it to handle HTTP request.
+ExpressJS is a node module, which serves as a web framework which helps us use Node.Js to set up a web server and program it to handle HTTP request.
 This can be installed from NPM.

 ### How do we use ExpressJS?
 First we need to have ExpressJS installed through NPM, and then to be able to use express in the CLI, we need to have express-genetaor installed globally. ** If we wanted to only have it installed locally, we can use the key word 'npx' before 'express' to use it in the CLI.